 Children should be suitably dressed for the weather in casual clothes.

 Children should stay home if there is any observable illness.
 Children should remain home 24 hours after a fever.

 Asbury Preschool requires a Child Health Assessment form with proof of current immunizations to be completed by a physician and submitted by September 30.

-Several field trips are planned to include the pumpkin patch, the library, and firehouse in the fall.
-Field trips to the Pool Wildlife Sanctuary and Lehigh Valley Zoo are planned for spring.
+Field trips are planned to include the pumpkin patch in the fall.
+The Pool Wildlife Sanctuary and Lehigh Valley Zoo are planned for spring.